Chairman & CEO

 Executive Vice President, Global Employee Success

-Cindy Robbins is executive vice president of Global Employee Success at Salesforce—the World’s Most Innovative Company according to Forbes and one of Fortune’s Best Companies to Work for five years in a row.
+Cindy Robbins is executive vice president of Global Employee Success at Salesforce — one of the World’s Most Innovative Companies according to Forbes and one of Fortune’s 100 Best Companies to Work For nine years in a row.
 In this role, Robbins leads the company’s efforts to attract, develop and retain the best talent.

 Robbins has more than 15 years of experience in the field of Human Resources.
 At Salesforce, Robbins’ previous leadership roles within Employee Success include overseeing recruiting and global business partners.
 Prior to joining Salesforce in 2006, she held positions at major technology companies including BEA, OpenWave, Plumtree Software and Excite@Home.